 Jim Louderback advises startups and larger organizations on media and technology strategies and curates the Industry track of Vidcon.
 In 2007, Jim became CEO of Revision3, and led the startup to a 20x viewer increase, a 12x revenue increase, and nine prestigious awards.
 In 2012, he sold Revision3 to Discovery, led the integration, launched and acquired six new networks, and built Discovery Digital Networks.
 Prior to that, Jim spent 16 years in increasingly senior media and technology management roles at TechTV, PC Magazine and PC Week.

-Nicole Staudinger has more than seven years of experience helping companies refine, streamline, and optimize their communications systems.
+Nicole Staudinger has more than a decade of experience helping companies refine, streamline, and optimize their communications systems.
 Most recently, she consulted with the Journalism Accelerator, where she pioneered the organization’s social media program and facilitated community networking to encourage sustainability practices for journalists.
 Nicole implements change through innovative media strategy by contributing her time and expertise to a variety of nonprofits.
+Nicole is also Marketing Director for Joyance Partners.